thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Therefore, it is RECOMMENDED that DTLS 1.3 implementations allow developers to explicitly set the initial timer value.
 Developers SHOULD set the initial timeout to be twice the expected round-trip time (RTT), but no less than 1000ms.
 For specific application/network combinations, a sub-second initial timeout MAY be set.
-In cases where no RTT estimates are available, a 1 second initial timeout is suitable for the general Internet.
+In cases where no RTT estimates are available, a 1000ms initial timeout is suitable for the general Internet.

 For RRC, the recommendations in {{Section 7.5 of !I-D.ietf-tls-dtls-rrc}} apply.
 Just like the handshake initial timers, it is RECOMMENDED that DTLS 1.2 and 1.3 implementations offer an option for their developers to explicitly set the RRC timer.